saliWd/distance/ProjectNotes.md

 ## TODO

 1. app stuff
+   1. use the most current version of all the plugins.
+NOK: rxrelay/rxjava/logging/converter-gson
-   1. remove any warnings on the beacon scanner app (maybe related to: use the most current version of all the plugins)
+   1. remove any warnings on the beacon scanner app
    1. install my own app (app review is pending...)
    1. implement some functionality
 1. adapt / understand eddystone example more -> adapt to taiyo yuden, have board definition there